 - Brush the breadsticks with the melted butter then sprinkle on the grated Parmesan cheese.
 Bake the breadsticks for about 15 minutes then remove them from the oven and top them with the mozzarella cheese.
 Return the breadsticks to the oven for an additional 5 to 7 minutes or until the cheese is melted.
 Remove the breadsticks from the oven and serve them warm with marinara sauce for dipping.

-- Pizza dough is easiest to roll at when it's at room temperature, rather than chilled.
+- Pizza dough is easiest to roll when it’s at room temperature, rather than chilled.

 - ★ Did you make this recipe?
 Don't forget to give it a star rating below!